 The results of the aforementioned survey show that many similarities between all systems exist.
-All considered systems offer at least one financial form of support that is a non-returnable grant or a returnable loan.
+All systems considered offer at least one financial form of support that is a non-returnable grant or a returnable loan.
 It is widely accepted that granted or loaned funds are supposed to contribute towards the costs of living, however support for covering other costs e.g. tuition fees is also offered in some countries.
-The eligibility criteria for student support also overlapped with similar groups of students being eligible to apply for support.
-In general, full-time bachelor and master level students can acquire the right to some form of support in almost all countries, although eligibility for support is often restricted.
-There is also almost a general consensus that disabled students or students with dependants should be eligible for higher or additional support.
-All of the systems of the countries participating in this sub-group offered some scope for portability, although potential restrictions varied among countries as well.
+The eligibility criteria for student support also overlap.
+Similar categories of students are eligible to apply for support.
+In general, full-time bachelor and masters level students can acquire the right to some form of support in almost all countries, although eligibility for support is often restricted.
+There is also a near general consensus that disabled students or students with dependants should be eligible for higher or additional support.
+All of the systems of the countries participating in this subgroup offered some level of portability, although potential restrictions varied among countries as well.
 With the added research done by ESIB in a number of Bologna Countries not represented in the Working Group, the portability varies from 'not at all' to fully portable to the whole world.